Brunel Applicant and Open Days

-It is essential that visitors who are attending University Open Days, UCAS days or other events check instructions on how to access the campus.
+It is essential that visitors who are attending Brunel Applicant and Open Days or other events check instructions on how to access the campus.
 Such events are very popular and have specific parking arrangements.

 Visitors to these events are encouraged to use public transport where possible.
 The campus is on several bus routes linking the University with Uxbridge town centre, and can be reached via the London Underground and mainline railway stations.

 It is a 20-minute walk from the centre of Uxbridge, where there are several multi-storey car parks available.
 UCAS or Open Day visitors arriving by car, who are not able to park in the allocated car park or who have not been allocated a parking permit prior to the event, will be directed to local public car parks in Uxbridge town centre (The Chimes Shopping Centre).

 From Uxbridge bus station (next to underground station):

 - U1 to West Drayton, U4 and U7 (alight Kingston Lane)